mblessUOC/thesis_codes/README.md

 # Thesis codes
-Codes used for thesis "Deep learning model for tumor type classification using multiple omics" to download data from GDC portal.
+Codes used for thesis "Deep learning model for tumor type classification using multiple omics" where the deep learning algorithms are.